Saving Lives With the Power of Scientific Discovery. We make today’s discoveries possible of becoming tomorrow’s cures.

 Our scientists work each and every day to improve human health by being a world leader in lifestyle and infectious disease research.
 Each year, our scientists are engaged in more than 200 research projects and publish well over 100 articles in the international scientific literature.

-Located on a 200-acre campus on the northwest side of San Antonio, Texas, Texas Biomed partners with hundreds of researchers and institutions around the world, targeting advances in the fight against cardiovascular disease, diabetes, obesity, cancer, psychiatric disorders, problems of pregnancy, AIDS, hepatitis, malaria, parasitic infections and a host of other infectious diseases.
+Located on a 200-acre campus on the northwest side of San Antonio, Texas, Texas Biomed partners with hundreds of researchers and institutions around the world, targeting advances in the fight against infectious diseases impacting our communities around the world, including AIDS, TB, hepatitis, malaria, hemorrhagic fever viruses, parasitic infections and many other infectious diseases.
 We also study co-morbidities of infection and vulnerable populations, such as the very young and the elderly and those suffering from cardiovascular diseases and metabolic disorders.
-Its staff of more than 300 employees includes a multidisciplinary team of approximately 84 doctoral-level scientists who lead more than 200 major research projects in the Institute’s three program areas of Disease Intervention & Prevention, Host Pathogen Interaction and Population Health, as well as the Southwest National Primate Research Center.
+Its staff of more than 350 employees includes a multidisciplinary team of approximately 65+ doctoral-level scientists who lead more than 200 major research projects in the Institute’s three program areas of Disease Intervention & Prevention, Host Pathogen Interaction and Population Health, as well as the Southwest National Primate Research Center.

 This is a full-time salaried (exempt) position.
 Texas Biomed business hours are Mondays through Fridays 8:00 a.m. to 5:00 p.m.
 Texas Biomed is committed to a drug-free workplace.
 Pre-employment drug screen is required.
 Please submit a cover letter, CV, brief description of scientific accomplishments and future plans and 3 reference letters with application packet.

 Interested applicants can apply online at http://www.txbiomed.org/about/employment.
 Application packets are accepted electronically or in hard copy.
 A completed application packet is a requirement for all positions.
 Incomplete applications will not be accepted.
 Equal Employment Opportunity/M/F/Disability/Protected Veteran Status